pinksawtooth/GhidraMCP/README.md

 ![ghidra_MCP_logo](https://github.com/user-attachments/assets/4986d702-be3f-4697-acce-aea55cd79ad3)

+LaurieWired's original GhidraMCP project is no longer maintained, and the fork I was co-developing with [DaCodeChick](https://github.com/DaCodeChick/GhidraMCP/) has also been moved to a public archive.

+This repository aims to continue and actively maintain the development of GhidraMCP.

 # ghidraMCP
 ghidraMCP is a Model Context Protocol server for allowing LLMs to autonomously reverse engineer applications.
 It exposes numerous tools from core Ghidra functionality to MCP clients.